 FAQs

-The total duration for the UGC NET 2026 examination is 3 hours, divided into 1 hour for Paper 1 and 2 hours for Paper 2.
+The total duration for the UGC NET 2026 exam is 3 hours, divided into 1 hour for Paper 1 and 2 hours for Paper 2.